I'm new! I'm looking for a trainer kite...

 - Evaluating your environment - Its impact on the wind, obstacles, potential problems…

 - Wind orientation - riding angles, going up-wind, returning to where you started…

 3. Practice, Practice, Practice…

 Flying your kite needs to come natural before ever stepping foot on a board.
-Flying a kite is like dribbling a basketball and you know how important dibbling is to the sport of basketball.
+Flying a kite is like how important dribbling a basketball is to the sport of basketball.
 It needs to become second nature.

 Building natural flying skills and muscle memory will make learning snowkiting much easier and most importantly much safer.

 Learning how to evaluate your environment is extremely important for your safety, and for positioning yourself for the best riding sessions.
 With snowkiting, we often have more flexibility to where we can fly.
 For example, one lake I like to fly on we are able to drive out onto the ice.
 This is awesome because it doesn't matter what direction the wind is blowing.
 Other areas we may have limited access and may need a NW winds for the cleanest wind.

 Take the time to choose the right environment, evaluating wind quality, best wind direction for flying, obstacles, hazards, and identifying groups of people that you may need to stay away from.
 Like ice shanties or ice fisherman.